 Personalizing is actively including the learner in constructing their understanding.
 What skills and life experiences does she have, and how could they be used to tackle concepts and skills?
 What the student brings is used along with academic assessment data to craft learning experiences that use the student’s strengths and interests.

 For example, let students design their homework practices and assessments, with guidance on the academic criteria from the teacher.
 An easy first step is to give students two options as designed by the teacher.
 Then, give them a third option, which is to develop their own idea.
 The teacher listens to the student’s proposal.
 The design can be accepted, revised, or sent back to students for developing a new idea.
 If the student does not get a proposal accepted within a specified time frame, he must pick from the teacher-designed options.

 Including students in the lesson or assessment development process does take more time in the short term, but may save time in the long term, because the learning connections are tighter with students’ active input.
 Involving students in the planning process enables them to provide ideas that “they” know will help them make learning connections, raise buy-in, and empower them to persevere where needed.

 All this can happen because the student shares in the planning process.

 Differentiation Meets Everyone’s Needs

 Individualization and personalization are both good for meeting learner needs.
 While there may be arguments by proponents on both sides, what matters is differentiating for what students need to achieve.
-Sites like, Personalized Learning, offer a similar point of view, with a nuanced perspective that contributes to the search for improving student achievement.
+Analysis of these ideas can provide us a nuanced perspective that contributes to the search for improving student achievement.
 The best option will depend on the teacher’s comfort zone when planning and how best students might respond.

 The next time you are planning intentional differentiation, think about if individualization or personalization is the best approach for that upcoming lesson.
 Whichever path you choose, based on a close look at assessment data, will be good for students.